-You could include the country or area you live in, your hobbies or interests, or why you’re taking courses on FutureLearn.
+You could include the country you live in, your hobbies and interests, or why you’re taking courses on FutureLearn.

 2. Join the conversation

-3. Follow interesting people
+3. Follow educators and learners you find interesting

 Read a comment that you’d like to come back to later?

-Just press the bookmark button on the comment, and use the bookmarking filter (see point 5 below) when you want to find it.
+Just press the bookmark button on the comment, and use the bookmarked filter to see any comments you have bookmarked on that step.

 The sort by button lets you choose the order you want to see the comments in.
-The default is ‘newest’ comments first.